jgbarah/aframe-playground/physics-02/README.md

 When living in a world with physics, we may want the camera to respect it, but only in part.
-I still want the camera reacting to arrow keys (in desktop) or to the touchpad (in Oculus Go) for moving around.
+I still want the camera reacting to arrow keys (in desktop) or to the virtual device control for moving around.
 But I want it to collide with objects, so that it doesn't move through them.
-I also want the camera to be subject to gravity, if there is gravity in the scene.
+However, in the case of static bodies, instead of "not moving through them", I will make them to show a wireframe.
+The idea is that when you're moving around in VR, the devide cannot stop you from "entering" a static body in the scene.
+Therefore, the way of showing you are doing something that doesn't match the physics of VR, is to show the wireframe.

 *Note: * In many cases, moving the camera with the keys or touchpad is not a good idea, and it is better to use teleports or meshes for moving around.